-Before you start designing your proposal you will need to obtain information on how your property may be used and any restrictions on the development of your land.
-This information can be found in a Section 10.7 Planning Certificate (previously known as a Section 149 Planning Certificate).
+Before you start designing your proposal, you will need to obtain information on how your property may be used and any restrictions on the development of your land in New South Wales.
+This information can be found in a Section 10.7 Planning Certificate or Zoning Certificate, previously known as Section 149 Planning Certificate.

-A Basic Planning Certificate under Section 10.7(2) of the Environmental Planning and Assessment Act 1979 provides information on the development potential of a parcel of land and any planning restrictions that apply.
-Some of the matters addressed by Council include:
+A Basic Planning Certificate under Section 10.7(2) of the Environmental Planning and Assessment Act 1979 provides information on the development potential of a parcel of land and the planning restrictions that apply.
+Some of the matters include:

 - Complying development